pradeep3sep/interviewquestion/README JavaScript.md

 console.log(blockVar); // ReferenceError: blockVar is not defined console.log(blockConst); // ReferenceError: blockConst is not defined
 ```

+- only let and const are blocked scope. variable declared with var end up in the closest function scope.

 ### 4. Module Scope
 When using ES6 modules, variables, functions, and classes declared in a module are scoped to that module.
 They are not added to the global scope.